-- To promote a positive ethos in the school. - To create a consistent, positive approach to behaviour management that encourages and reinforces the attitudes we value. - To define acceptable standards of behaviour. - To promote self-esteem through success, positive reinforcement, selfdiscipline and respectful relationships. - To provide a framework for managing challenging behaviour. - To ensure that the school's expectations and strategies are known and understood by the whole school community. - To define the specific responsibilities of all stakeholders (teachers, support staff, children, parents and Governors). - To encourage the involvement of both home and school in the implementation of this policy.
+- To promote a positive ethos in the school. - To create a consistent, positive approach to behaviour management that encourages and reinforces the attitudes we value. - To define an approach to managing behaviour that is consistent with the UN Charter for the Rights of the Child and the principles of THRIVE. - To define acceptable standards of behaviour. - To promote self-esteem through success, positive reinforcement, self-discipline and respectful relationships. - To provide a framework for managing challenging behaviour. - To ensure that the school's expectations and strategies are known and understood by the whole school community. - To define the specific responsibilities of all stakeholders (teachers, support staff, children, parents and Governors). - To encourage the involvement of both home and school in the implementation of this policy.